-The use of RP# during system reset is important with automated write/erase devices.
-When the system comes out of reset, it expects to read from the flash memory.
+This use of RP# during system reset is important with automated write/erase devices.
+When the system comes out of reset it expects to read from the flash memory.
 Automated flash memories provide status information when accessed during write/erase modes.
 If a CPU reset occurs with no flash memory reset, proper CPU initialization would not occur because the flash memory would be providing the status information instead of array data.
-Intel's Flash Memories allow proper CPU initialization following a system reset through the use of RP# input.
-In this application, RP# is controlled by the same RESET# signal that resets the system CPU.
+Intel's Flash Memories allow proper CPU initialization following a system reset through the use of the RP# input.
+In this application RP# is controlled by the same RESET# signal that resets the system CPU.

-4.6 Power-Up Operation
+4.6 Power-up Operation

-The 2-Mbit flash family is designed to offer protection against accidental block erasure or programming during power transitions.
-Upon power-up the 2-Mbit flash family is indifferent as to which power supply, V{PP} or V{CC} , powers-up first.
+The 4-Mbit boot block flash family is designed to offer protection against accidental block erasure or programming during power transitions.
+Upon power-up the 4-Mbit boot block flash family is indifferent as to which power supply, V{PP} or V{CC} , powers-up first.
 Power supply sequencing is not required.

-The 2-Mbit flash family ensures the CUI is reset to the read mode on power-up.
+The 4-Mbit boot block flash family ensures the CUI is reset to the read mode on power-up.